Commercial Design Ideas

 Warm and Bold Lobby

 First impressions are everything.
-Bright colored carpet and furniture with a Honey accent wall creates a bold first impression.
+Bright colored carpet and furniture with a Honey accent wall create a bold first impression.

 Photo Credit: AAI Design & Smart Zip